dmccreary/dmccreary/docs/recommendations.md

 Dan was a pleasure to work with from start to finish.
 His immediate and thorough analysis of our requirement showed his breadth of expertise in the subject.
 When Dan arrived on site to work through the implementation, he patiently explained all the aspects of the project and synchronized to our knowledge level in order to gain maximum efficiency in completing the project together.

-#### Mark Coleman

-* Sales Planning & Performance Management Leader
-* September 22, 2008
-* Mark was Dan’s client

-Dan is an expert when it comes to helping an organization get a grip on all of its complicated bits of data.
-He is very personable and has a teachable point of view drawn upon years of experience.
-If I ever have a large project requiring strong leadership to bring order to data - Dan

 #### Gerhard Kessel